A Great Option for Doctors with Leadership Goals

 A key aspect of the MBA/MD is the internship requirement.
 All students who wish to complete this dual degree are required to do a 400-hour field placement in a health sector organization.
-Typically this is achieved during the summer between the fourth and fifth years of the degree.
+Typically this is achieved during free blocks in the student’s final year at MED.
 The summer internship helps you develop connections and expertise that are crucial for your career search.

 Step 2 Exam

 Prepare and sit for CK portion, and ideally for CS portion, of Step 2 Boards

 |Required Health Sector Internship

 |Blocks as a combination of required, elective and vacation blocks|

 One of four 4th Year required rotations